FK Radnički 1923

-Fudbalski klub Radnički 1923 (Фудбалски клуб Рaднички 1923), commonly known as Radnički 1923 and sometimes as Radnički Kragujevac (Рaднички Крагујевац), is a professional football club from Kragujevac, Serbia making up the major part of the Radnički Kragujevac Sports Society.
-The name Radnički means "of the labourers" in Serbian and its roots come from the relation the club had with labour movements during the first half of the 20th century.
+Fudbalski klub Radnički 1923 (Фудбалски клуб Рaднички 1923), historically known as Radnički Kragujevac (Рaднички Крагујевац), is a professional football club from Kragujevac, Serbia making up the major part of the Radnički Kragujevac Sports Society.
+It competes in the Serbian SuperLiga, top tier of national football league system.

+The name Radnički means Labourers' Football Club in Serbian and its roots come from the relation the club had with labour movements during the first half of the 20th century.
+It is the most popular and successful club from Kragujevac and second oldest in the city after city rivals FK Šumadija, founded in 1903.

+Renowned for enthusiastic support from its fans Crveni Đavoli, club showed rather modest results historically, playing just five seasons in Yugoslavia's top flight in 1970s, cementing its place as one of leading Serbian SuperLiga sides only in early 2020s and reaching European competitions for the first time in 2024.

 History

 Early years

 The club was formed in 1923 during an assembly in a restaurant in Kragujevac under the name Mladi Radnik (Young Labourer).
 Aleksandar Ratković was its first president.
 The first match that Mladi Radnik played was a 2–0 away loss to local side SK Triglav.
 On 16 August 1925, they played host to SK Radnički Beograd in a match where the visitors eventually won 5–0.
 One week later, Mladi Radnik won their first match against Radnički Niš 7–1.

 In 1929, Mladi Radnik changed its name to Radnički, an adjective invoking labour and workers in Serbian, as its roots come from the relation the club had with labour movements during the first half of the 20th century.

 The club's stature and significance began increasing from 1933.
 It got its own stadium in 1935, and the first match at the new stadium was played on 18 August 1935, against local rivals Slavija, which was won by 1–0 and the first goal scored Jeremija Nikolić.
 At that time the club had also a number of international matches.
 Radnički was in the prewar years of the World War II host of teams like Olympique Marseille, Ferencváros and Honvéd Budapest, Rapid Wien and some others.
 The club competed in the highest league of the Kragujevac Football Subassociation which gave access to the qualifiers for the Yugoslav Championship.
 Radnički won the Subassociation league in 1934, 1935, 1938 and 1939, however it only managed to qualify once to the national league, in the 1935–36 season.
 They had a fierce rivalry with FK Šumadija 1903 in this period.